 \section{Abstract}

 In this letter we present a comprehensive analysis of the differential equations governing the spatial profile of the 't~Hooft-Polyakov monopole from the viewpoint of resurgence theory.
-We note that the special shape of the gauge-component asymptotics, together with the simplicity of its Borel transform and the Green's kernels in the Volterra equations, provides a complete control over the proliferation of the Borel-plane singularities to all orders and for any $\lambda/e^2>0$, along with full information about the relevant logarithmic discontinuities.
-Hence, the resurgent structure of the non-BPS solutions turns out to be unexpectedly simple and its resonance at the origin of the Borel plane even admits an analytic calculation of the normalization coefficients of their asymptotic forms to an arbitrary level of precision.
+We note that the universality of the gauge-component asymptotics, together with the relative simplicity of its Borel transform and the associated Volterra equations' kernels, gives rise to a perturbative expansion featuring a good control over the proliferation of the Borel-plane singularities to all orders, along with full information about the relevant logarithmic discontinuities.
+Moreover, its partial resummation reveals remarkably simple universal analytic non-perturbative background profiles, around which one can develop a uniformly convergent global perturbative expansion of the exact solutions for any $\lambda/e^2>0$.
+This also provides an analytic grip on the numerical parameters governing the expansions of both the gauge and scalar profile functions at the origin and at infinity.